I'm Kate, a Product Manager at Pivotal Labs in San Francisco.

 Today, I work on a balanced product team to teach enterprise-level clients how to build the best possible software using the best possible techniques.

-Occasionally I write about Product, teach intro-level Agile & Product Management classes and facilitate Lean Software Atlanta meetups.
+Occasionally I write about Product, teach intro-level Agile & Product Management classes and I used to facilitate Lean Software Atlanta meetups back when I was hanging out on the east coast.

 Let's grab a coffee...